PaddlePaddle/PARL/README.md

 # Install:
 ### Dependencies
 - Python 2.7 or 3.5+.
-- PaddlePaddle >=1.2.1 (We try to make our repository always compatible with newest version PaddlePaddle)
+- PaddlePaddle >=1.2.1 (We try to make our repository always compatible with latest version PaddlePaddle)

 ```